-Spawning-stock biomass (SSB) decreased until 2001 and then increased, and it has been above MSY Btrigger since 2006.
-Fishing mortality (F) increased until 2000 and then decreased, remaining below FMSY since 2004.
+Spawning-stock biomass (SSB) in the Central Baltic Sea decreased until 2001 and then increased, and it has been above MSY Btrigger since 2007.
+Fishing mortality (F) increased until 2000 and then decreased, remaining below FMSY between 2004 to 2014.
+F has been above FMSY since 2015.
 Recruitment in 2015 is estimated to be the highest of the whole time-series.

 Criterion score: 0.5 info

 An EU Baltic Sea Multiannual Plan was established in 2016 for the management of herring stocks in the Central Baltic Sea.